If you’re looking for a quick and easy yet flavorful meal, try this Air Fryer Teriyaki Salmon recipe! Perfect for busy weeknights.

 Well Done: 140°F

-Allow the salmon to rest for a few minutes before serving.
-The salmon will continue to cook slightly during this rest period, usually bringing the final cook temperature to about 5°F more than the initial thermometer reading.
+Allow the cooked salmon to rest for a few minutes before serving.
+The salmon will continue to cook slightly during this time, usually bringing the final temperature to about 5°F more than the initial thermometer reading.

 This air fryer salmon is best eaten right after it is cooked.
 However, you can allow the salmon to cool then store in an airtight container in the refrigerator for 2 to 3 days.